 10 of the Best Self Seeding plants

-There are a group of plants which are known for their propensity to self seed around the garden with no effort by the gardener.
+There are a group of plants which self seed around the garden, with no effort by the gardener.

-There are significant advantages to self seeding plants.
-It means you get new plants each year for free; it bulks up the garden stock of plants and it involves no effort.
+There are advantages to growing self seeding plants.
+It means you get new plants for free each year.
+Self seeding bulks up the garden stock of plants and it involves no effort.
 It is possible with some self seeding plants, to take the seed head when the seeds have formed, and shake it into the area of the garden you would like the self seeders to plant themselves and so have some control over where the self seeding plants grow.

 Eryngium

 Eryngium is a perennial also known as Sea Holly, the best-known variety is 'Miss Wilmott's Ghost' is a relatively well-behaved self seeder.
-Much visited by bees, it is easy to grow, preferring will grow in dry conditions.
+Much visited by bees, it is easy to grow and does best in dry conditions.
+Once established, it is drought resistant.

 Alchemilla Mollis

-Alchemilla is also a perennial, common name Lady's Mantle, is has wonderful bright lime green flowers in the spring and leaves which capture and hold the rain droplets.
-However, it is a thug, and tends to self seed everywhere so vigilance needed to pull out new unwanted seedlings.
+Alchemilla is also a perennial, common name Lady's Mantle.
+It has bright lime green flowers in the spring which fade to yellow over the summer.
+However, it is a thug, and tends to self seed everywhere, vigilance needed to pull out new unwanted seedlings.

-Digitalis purpurea the common foxglove is a self seeding biennial, and all varieties, not just the wilder purple variety will pop up around the garden.
-You can remove the tall flower (seed head) when spent, and split off the seeds to direct into a part of the garden where you want the Foxgloves to grow.
+Digitalis purpurea, the common foxglove, is a self seeding biennial.
+All varieties, not just the wild purple variety, will pop up around the garden.
+You can remove the tall flower (seed head) when spent, and split off the seeds to direct into a part of the garden where you would like Foxgloves to grow.

 Calendula